SOU L&N Clear Fork Branch track plan HO

 • Designed by Dan Bourque

 C&O LogoThe C&O’s Cabin Creek Sub was one of several large coal branches extending south from the C&O mainline along the Kanawha River in the heart of West Virginia.
 At the end of the Cabin Creek Sub was Kayford, WV, home to a maze of track work serving a handful of tipples including the large Truax-Trauer (later Oglebay Norton) Shamrock Preparation Plant.
-The C&O hauled loads of raw coal up the steep 2.4% grade (up to 3.4% in places) and then hauled clean coal … Read more
+The C&O hauled loads of raw coal up the steep 2.4% grade (up to 3.4% in places) and then hauled clean … Read more

 INT Dixiana Branch, VA 3 track plan HO